 Why did the Jewish people think God had abandoned them?

-They assumed God would not bring them out of Egypt only to arrive at a bitter lake.
-Similarly our children really think, "If you really loved me you would let me eat all the ice cream, stay up really late, and have a nose stud, maybe two."
+They assumed that God would not bring them out of Egypt to a bitter lake.
+Similarly, our children really think, "If you really loved me you would let me eat all the ice cream, stay up really late, and have a nose stud, maybe two."

 * * *